Working with the Arranger

 To create a new Pattern in Song view:

-• Right-click ([Ctrl]-click on macOS) an empty cell the Section where you want to create a new Pattern, and click Create in the menu.
+Right-click ([Ctrl]-click on macOS) an empty cell the Section where you want to create a new Pattern, and click Create in the menu.

 A new empty Pattern is created within the selected Section.

-Selecting a Pattern in Song View
+Selecting a Pattern in Song ciew

-To select a Pattern in Song view:
+To select another Pattern in Song view:

-Clearing a Pattern in Song View
+Clearing a Pattern in Song view

 In Song view use the right-click context menu to clear the contents of a Pattern.
 Clearing the contents will remove all events and audio loops from the Pattern.